 Damage alone, whether actual or presumed1, gives no right of action; the mere fact that an act causes loss to another does not make that act a nuisance2.
-There must also be an act or omission which interferes with a person's use or enjoyment of land or some right over or in connection with land, commonly referred to as an 'unlawful act'
+There must also be an act or omission which interferes with a person's use or enjoyment of land or some right over or in connection with land, commonly referred to as an 'unlawful act'3, although the activity complained of need not necessarily be unlawful of itself and whether or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.